feddelegrand7/mini007/README.md

 )

 agent$invoke("Tell me a short fun fact about dates (the fruit).")
 #> [1] "Sure!
-Did you know that date palms can live for over 100 years and continue to produce fruit throughout their lifetime?
-Some ancient date palm trees are believed to be over 2,000 years old!"
+Here’s a fun fact: Dates are one of the oldest cultivated fruits in the world, and archaeologists have found evidence of date farming that dates back more than 6,000 years!"
 agent$invoke("And one more.")
 #> [1] "Absolutely!
-Dates are one of the sweetest fruits in the world—just one date contains about 16 grams of natural sugars, making them a tasty and energy-packed snack!"
+Did you know that date palms can produce up to 200 pounds of dates in a single year?
+That’s a lot of natural sweet treats from just one tree!"

 # Clear all messages except the system prompt
 agent$reset_conversation_history()